5 security and compliance topics to consider before you build a BI solution in-house

 Building a data lake and pulling in all the data is one thing, but making sure you follow the principle of least privilege when you grant access to your users is a completely different story.
 How would you implement segmentation?
-Will your solution scale the permissions structure so that individual access is restricted only to the subsets or combinations a user is entitled to?
+Will your solution scale the permissions structure so that individual access is restricted only to the subsets or combinations a user is entitled?
 Or does your data lake simply allow anyone to run SQL queries across all the sources?
-Accounting for all of these variables is challenging, and it only grows more challenging over time.
+Accounting for all of these variables is challenging and only grows more challenging over time.
 You may start out by relying on user filters—until they become too complex to manage or fail because of a missing value or table column.
 And a bonus question: Can you easily audit the access of your users?
-Do you know what data are they consuming?
+Do you know what data they are consuming?

 5. Data distribution

 Even if you check all the boxes and your compliance department allows you to move forward with your analytical solution, how exactly will you share insights outside of your company?
 The data lake is hidden behind several security layers your organization has deployed—and if it isn’t, run away as fast as you can!
 Because only accounts in your corporate identity management can access the data lake, chances are your IT department will not allow external users to your Active Directory.
 You’ll probably end up sending insights via e-mail, so instead of empowering all your users with ad-hoc analytical capabilities, your BI team will end up with a ticketing system for manually creating reports for external users—a waste of time and resources.